What Is Title Jumping?

 Title Jumping is when someone sells a car to another person having only signed their name on the title in the “Seller’s Signature” Section, creating an “Open Title” (Definition below), that buyer then takes that open title and sells the vehicle to someone else without ever registering the vehicle or signing the title themselves.

 The end result is a transaction (On Paper) that appears as if the original seller sold the car to the final buyer, but the “Middle Man” never existed.

-Title Jumping is only possible with an open title which is when the owner of a vehicle has signed their name in the “Seller’s Section” of the title but failed to fill out any additional information about the sale such as:
+When the car you are buying comes with the title already signed (And does not have any buyer information filled out), you have what is called an Open Title.
+This is when the owner of a vehicle has signed their name in the “Seller’s Section” of the title but failed to fill out any additional information about the sale such as:

 - Buyers Information

 Most of the time you cannot legally sell a car without a title, however, I do know of two options that may be available to you: